koperatingsystem/kOS/Docs/Standards/kFS/File Index.md

 # kFS File Index format

-This format makes up the file table used for kFS
+This format makes up the file table used for kFS.

 ## Layout